microsoft/azuredevopslabs/labs/java/releasemanagement/readme.md

     ![Variables for the release](images/release-vars.png)

-    > **Note**: You will need to use your azure container registry (e.g. `cdjavadev.azurecr.io`) in the image variables.
+    {% include note.html content= "You will need to use your azure container registry \(e.g. `cdjavadev.azurecr.io`\) in the image variables.
 Instead of using the `:latest` tag for the images, we explicitly use the build number, which was used to tag the images during the build.
-This allows us to "roll-forward" to previous tags for the images if we want to revert a release.
-The scope setting allows us to make variables that live at a release level (Release) or are environment-specific (like AzureVM).
-If you clone the environment to repeat this release in additional environments, you can just specify new values for the variables for those environments.
+This allows us to **roll-forward** to previous tags for the images if we want to revert a release.
+The scope setting allows us to make variables that live at a release level \(Release\) or are environment-specific \(like AzureVM\).
+If you clone the environment to repeat this release in additional environments, you can just specify new values for the variables for those environments." %}

 1. Click the Save button in the toolbar to save the definition.

-1. Click the "+ Release" button and then click Create Release.
+1. Click the **+ Release** button and then click Create Release.

     ![Create a new Release](images/create-release.png)